Wondering if the time and cost of dental implant surgery are worth it?

-Here’s a look at what to do when you’re thinking of replacing a missing tooth or teeth with a dental implant.
+Here’s a look at what to do when replacing a missing tooth or teeth with a dental implant.
 For someone who needs an artificial tooth, there are several explanations why dental implant surgery makes excellent sense.
 Here are the main advantages to bear in mind for dental implants:

 Aesthetics: